-The purpose of this attachment isto provide further explanation of the PJM Generating Unit Reactive Capability Curve Specification and Reporting Procedures that are discussed in this manual Section 7: Generator Operations.
-This section applies to all Generating Facilities, including Energy Storage Resources.
+The purpose of this attachment is to provide further explanation of the PJM Generating Unit Reactive Capability Curve Specification and Reporting Procedures that are discussed in this manual Section 7: Generator Operations.
 This section also applies to Synchronous Condensers.
 The following requirements are applicable only for units physically located within the PJM RTO footprint or Reliability Coordinator area.